mehulagg/gitlab/doc/development/documentation/testing.md

 - [In a Git hook](#configure-pre-push-hooks).
 Vale only reports errors in the Git hook (the same configuration as the CI/CD pipelines), and does not report suggestions or warnings.

+#### Vale

+Vale returns three types of results: `suggestion`, `warning`, and `error`:

+- **Suggestion**-level results are writing tips, and are not displayed in CI job output.
+Suggestions don't break CI.
+- **Warning**-level results are style guide violations, are not displayed in CI job output, and should contain clear explanations of how to resolve the warning.
+  Warnings may be technical debt, or items that will become an error-level test after the Technical Writing team completes cleanup for.
+Warnings don't break CI.
+- **Error**-level are style guide violations, and should contain clear explanations of how to resolve the error.
+Errors break CI and are displayed in CI job output.

 ### Install linters

 At a minimum, install [markdownlint](#markdownlint) and [Vale](#vale) to match the checks run in